DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 console.log('Player can move NW:', traversableDirections.NW) // false
 ```

-Even though the traditional JavaScript approach has less code it is less
+Even though the traditional JavaScript approach has less code it is somewhat
-readable and less performant.
+less readable and less performant.

 The `traversableDirections` object needs to be created
 every time and eventually garbage collected (keep in mind that this code might